 “And now for something completely different” – Title of an anthology of the best sketches from the first and second seasons of Monty Python’s Flying Circus

-While William was using divisions of “seven ages” to denote different stages of one’s life, the “7”in Avalonia 7 Theater Festival denotes the seven different categories in which we are accepting stage-plays for our live theater festival taking place at Jacksonville, Florida’s All Beaches Experimental Theatre (ABET) with two performances of the full program of seven new, original works at 2pm and 7pm.
+While William was using divisions of “seven ages” to denote different stages of one’s life, the “7” in Avalonia 7 Theater Festival denotes the seven different categories in which we are accepting stage-plays for our live theater festival taking place at Jacksonville, Florida’s All Beaches Experimental Theatre (ABET) with a performance of the full program of seven new, original works at 5pm.

 Avalonia 7 Theater Festival is the new sister theater festival to the popular Avalonia Festival for short films (often named a FilmFreeway Top 100 Best Reviewed Festival).

 Please enter all scripts on PDF in stage play format (or close enough so that in can be easily read!)
 Playwright’s please have full contact info (Name and email address at least , phone number is optional) on the title page of your script.
 A logline, character breakdown and synopsis of the script (especially 10 minute plays and One Act plays) are encouraged by not a requirement.

 Enter as many scripts as you wish but each script must be submitted separately!

 Cast and Crew opportunities: For those in or near Jacksonville, Florida, USA

 Actors, stage-hands, set designers, wardrobe consultants, HMUA and guest Directors, if you are interested in being a part of Avalonia 7 Theater Festival, please send an email with your info to email@example.com with your field of interest in the subject line.

 About the Avalonia 7 Theater Director Mike Messier:

 Mike Messier’s work in theater began in earnest in the third grade as one of the lead soldier’s in a school play version of the popular folk tale Stone Soup.